 Content creation: attract clients by pleasing yourself

 I know what you’re thinking, this is total bullshit.
-We attract clients by giving them content they want, right?

 It’s always about the client.
 There isn’t a day that goes by when the client doesn’t come before everything: your own child (in my case, dog), your personal safety – in essence, your actual life.